Employee Image

 Classes Taught

-Gonzales teaches mental health nursing courses in both the Bachelor of Science in Nursing (BSN) and Master of Science - Direct Entry Generalist (DEMSN) track.
+Dr. Gonzales teaches in both the Bachelor of Science in Nursing (BSN) program and the Direct Entry Master of Science in Nursing (DEMSN) track.

-She obtained her BSN degree from De La Salle Medical and Health Sciences Institute from the Philippines, earned her Master of Science in Nursing (MSN) with an emphasis in Nursing Education from Grand Canyon University and a Doctor in Nursing Practice (DNP) degree from Aspen University.
+She obtained her BSN degree from De La Salle Medical and Health Sciences Institute in the Philippines, earned her Master of Science in Nursing (MSN) with an emphasis in Nursing Education from Grand Canyon University, and a Doctor in Nursing Practice (DNP) degree from Aspen University.
+She is pursuing a Post-Master’s Certificate in Psychiatric-Mental Health Nurse Practitioner (PMHNP) at Chamberlain University.

 Research or Scholarship

-During her time working as a nurse in the clinical setting, she was nominated for the Daisy Nurse Award and March of Dimes Nurse of the Year Award in the Charge RN category.
+Throughout her clinical career, she was recognized for her leadership and compassionate care, earning nominations for the Daisy Nurse Award and the March of Dimes Nurse of the Year Award in the Charge RN category.